doglover3920/webgrabplus-siteinipack/README.md

 # WebGrab+Plus Siteini's
-Repo containing the WebGrab+Plus Siteini.pack
+Repo containing a WebGrab+Plus Siteini.pack

 The Siteini's is used by [WebGrab+Plus](http://webgrabplus.com/)

 A Siteini, is a script-like file containing information on how to grab info from a specific site.
-This pack is a collection of all of the supported sites, grouped by country.
-A nice overview of this can be found on our [EPG channels page](http://webgrabplus.com/epg-channels)
+T